diversen/minimal-cli-framework/README.md

 # minimal-cli-framework

-A very simple CLI framework with options for muliple sub-commands loaded as classes.
+A simple CLI framework with options for muliple sub-commands loaded as classes.
 In order to implement a command into an exisiting class you will just need to add two methods: `getCommand` and `runCommand` - and then add a class object to the framework.